verifyica-team/verifyica/ANNOTATIONS.md

 - must return a non-null Object
 - iterables, collections, arrays, etc. can contain mixed Object types

+Test argument parallelism (parallel test argument testing) can be defined with an annotation property `parallelism`

+- Default `parallelism` is `1`

 **Notes**

 - If the `@Verifyica.ArgumentSupplier` method returns a `null` object, the test class will be ignored/not reported.